Nandez22/CIS122/Info/BubbleSort.md

     }
 }
 ```
-This problem sounded simple, because it is.
-It only required a single if statment to solve, but you may have noticed some additional changes to our code.
+This problem sounded simple because it is.
+It only required a single if statement to solve, but you may have noticed some additional changes to our code.
 Most notably, we have replaced `a` and `b` with `arr[i]` and `arr[i+1]` respectivly.
-For these's changes we have made a couple of assumptions:
-1. The array is named `arr`, and it holds numbers
-2. `i` is declared somewhere

-These assumptions will be addressed in the future, but don't freak out about variables coming from nowhere.</br>
+If you recall from the [Innter Loop](#inner-loop) section, we discussed that we are comparing each value to the next.

 So now we have a code block that will swap two items in an array if and only if the current `i`th element is greater than the next `i+1`th.
 This brings us to the natural question of where does `i` come from?
 The answer to that is a loop...</br>

 Now that we have our swapping logic done, we need to repeat it across the array.
 As mentioned previously the goal of the inner loop is to bring the largest value to the rightmost position by repeatedly swapping larger values to the right.

 Since we have the swapping logic, the remainder is the 'repeating' component.

+> [!TIP]
+> Different programmers prefer different loops, click on the drop-down for the loop you prefer to see its code and any relevant notes!

 <details>
 <summary> For Loop </summary>